BMatewos/Patient-Drug-Info-Chatbot-with-Insights-from-Real-Patients-Reviews/README.md

 <img width="465" alt="USEFULL COUNT" src="https://github.com/user-attachments/assets/e07b4b8e-e6be-48fe-9b63-1315494d503a">

-This box plot displays the distribution of the "useful" count (how many people found a review helpful
+This box plot illustrates how many users found the reviews helpful (useful count).
+Most reviews have a low useful count, with a few outliers receiving significantly higher counts, indicating that some reviews are particularly valuable to readers.

 #### SUMMARY